MLo7Ghinsan/DiffSinger_colab_notebook_MLo7/ds_training_gui/README.md

 run `pip install PyYAML tk tqdm requests` if you don't have these modules

 ### note:
-If running the script by itself and nothing happens, please run the gui script through commandline
+- If running the script by itself and nothing happens, please run the gui script through commandline

+- If training doesn't detect user's GPU, please make sure that you have installed torch with cuda